B3nsusernamegithub/B3nsusernamegithub.github.io/_posts/2016-09-14-lesson-1-setting-up-github.md

     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>I will try to be more independant and also practice typing at home</td>
+    <td>I will try to be more independant and also practice typing at home the way I can improve this is to search up the ways on websites like w3schools instead of asking my freinds this</td>
   </tr>
 </table>